Chewposhi/Information-Retrieval/README.md

 4. a new window should start in your browser, if you see "please connect to solr server" message, it means solr server is not started
 5. otherwise, the application is up and running.
 Happy searching ;)

-#### 4. [optional] Use dummy reviews in case of no rapid api, reviews will be fetc1hed locally instead of from IMDB
+#### 4. [optional] Use dummy reviews in case of no rapid api, reviews will be fetched locally instead of from IMDB
 1. open a new terminal
 2. cd into the `frontend` folder
 3. run `npx json-server --watch src/Data/db.json --port 8000`